Mill Valley Dermatology

 Red and brown spots on your skin aren’t often indicative of a skin condition and usually aren’t irritating or painful.
 However, their impact on your appearance might cause you to wear lots of makeup and hesitate to show off your natural skin.
 At Mill Valley Dermatology in Mill Valley, California, board-certified dermatologist Haydee Knott, MD, performs photorejuvenation treatments with intense pulsed light (IPL) to give you an even skin tone.
-To find out if you’re a candidate for IPL skin treatments, call Mill Valley Dermatology or book an appointment online today.
+To find out if you’re a candidate for IPL skin treatments, call Mill Valley Dermatology to book a cosmetic consultation appointment today.

 Intense pulsed light (IPL) is a powerful tool in the world of skin care.
 Many people mistake IPL for a type of laser because it uses light energy.
 However, there are several key differences between IPL treatments and laser treatments.